 This has led to an appearance of hybrid software combining the best features of SaaS like the ease of implementation, affordability and user-friendliness and the ability to be imported into a company’s infrastructure whenever needed.

 These solutions are sure to be beneficial for their users, enabling to launch projects and set them going quickly, with the chance to improve the security and integration later on.

 Content management in alliance with ecommerce

-The previous year has demonstrated success of those ecommerce which went further than showing static catalogue pages to their customers.
-The use of decent web content management systems enabled them to create personalized and meaningful experience for their customers, which proved to be a winning strategy.
+The previous year has demonstrated the success of those ecommerce which went further than showing static catalog pages to their customers.
+The use of decent web content management systems enabled them to create the personalized and meaningful experience for their customers, which proved to be a winning strategy.
 Therefore, ecommerce and CMS products cooperation and seamless integration will be crucial in the coming year, with potential to be the decisive force for some businesses.

 By the way, if you are wondering what CMS experts think of 2017 trending in CMS, get to know their predictions in ‘ CMS In 2017.
-What It Will Be Like?
+What Will It Be Like?
 [Experts’ Insights] ‘

 So, if your CMS is lagging behind in satisfying your striving to follow the trends, now you know where to move.
 Since there’s no one-size-fits-all solution, we aren’t going to provide any recommendations on your alternative CMS.
 Still, the list of top platforms above may give you some clue as to which ones are most actively developed and likely to adhere to the industry demands.